-If the position audit results in the employee being reassigned to a classification in a higher pay range, the employee's rate of pay shall be adjusted to either the minimum of the new pay range or to the lowest step in the range which will reflect an increase of at least 5%, whichever is the greater increase.
+If the position audit results in the employee being reassigned to a classification in a higher pay range, the employee's rate of pay shall be adjusted in accordance with the County's current Pay Equity Ordinance. to either the minimum of the new pay range or to the lowest step in the range which will reflect an increase of at least 5%, whichever is the greater increase.

-If the position audit results in the employee being reassigned to a classification in a lower pay range, the employee's rate of pay will not may be reduced.
-If the compensation of the reassigned employee exceeds the maximum step of the new pay range, however, the employee will be placed in step X and will not receive an increase in compensation until the maximum rate of pay for the new classification exceeds the employee's rate of pay.
+If the position audit results in the employee being reassigned to a classification in a lower pay range, the employee's rate of pay may be reduced.

-If the position audit results in no change in the employee's classification, but a change in the pay range assignment of the classification, the employee will be adjusted to the same step in the new pay range.
+If the position audit results in no change in the employee's classification, but a change in the pay range assignment of the classification, the employee will be adjusted in accordance with the County's current Pay Equity Ordinance. to the same step in the new pay range.